 A Professional Liability insurance policy (also known as Errors and Omissions or E&O insurance) is an essential policy that protects you and your company in case of a lawsuit due to alleged professional wrongdoing.
 It also covers you against third-party claims arising from professional negligence.

 The policy covers both legitimate and meritless claims.
-Professional Liability insurance can also be offered as Errors and Omissions (E&O) insurance.

 What is typically covered?